mithat/androidvmgr/readme.md

 Connect the virtual machine to the Android Debug Bridge with _ADB > Connect VM_.

 #### Running apps in the VM
-Once the VM is running and connected, you should now be able to run applications in the virtual machine from your development environment.
+Once the VM is running and connected, you should be able to run applications in the virtual machine from your development environment.

 To be sure that it will launch in the VM rather than in the SDK's emulator, you might want to configure your development environment to prompt you for where to run your application on every run.
 In the Eclipse-based ADT, this is done via selecting _Run > Run configurations..._, clicking the "Target" tab, and selecting "Always prompt to pick device."